An exponential map free implicit midpoint method for stochastic Lie-Poisson systems: Geometric structure of deterministic Lie--Poisson systems

 Throughout this paper, the underlying groups are compact simply connected matrix Lie groups $G\subseteq \operatorname{GL}(n, \C)$ whose Lie algebras $\mathfrak{g}\subseteq \mathfrak{gl}(n, \C)$ are assumed to be $J$-quadratic.
 Let $A^*$ denote the conjugate transpose of a matrix $A \in \C^{n\times n}$.
 A matrix Lie algebra $\mathfrak{g}$ is $J$-quadratic if there exists a matrix $J$ such that all $A\in\mathfrak{g}$ satisfy

 with $J^* =\pm J $ and $J^2 = cI_n$, for $c\in\R$ non-zero, where $I_n$ denotes the $n\times n$ identity matrix.
-In other words, $J$ defines a $\C$-antilinear involution on $\mathfrak{g}$.
 An important fact for our purposes is that $J$-quadratic Lie algebras are reductive.
 This implies that the Lie algebra is closed under conjugate transpose.
 Indeed, if $A \in \mathfrak{g}$, then $A^*$ satisfies

 Note that \Cref{eq:j-quad} implies that $G$ is defined by the quadratic constraint

 Examples of $J$-quadratic Lie algebras include $\mathfrak{su}(n)$, $\mathfrak{sp}(n)$ and $\mathfrak{so}(n)$, respectively, consisting of traceless skew-Hermitian $n\times n$ matrices, $2n\times 2n$ matrices $A$ that satisfy $A^*J + JA = 0$ with $J$ the symplectic matrix, and skew-symmetric $n\times n$ matrices.
 The Lie algebra $\mathfrak{g}$ is identified with its dual $\mathfrak{g}^*$ through the pairing $\langle\cdot, \cdot\rangle: \mathfrak{g}^* \times \mathfrak{g} \to \R$.
 We adopt the Frobenius inner product